Overview of IoT connectivity management platforms

 • connectivity management (CMP).

-In general, a connectivity management platform (CMP) is a combination of connectivity services and management tools that enable IoT and M2M projects worldwide.
+In general, a connectivity management platform combines connectivity services and management tools that enable IoT and M2M projects worldwide.
+CMPs are needed to activate a SIM card, change data plans, manage billing, monitor cellular service, or deactivate a subscription.

 Why IoT businesses want self-service platforms and why they are needed to scale successfully

-At that global scale, the secret to IoT deployment success is eliminating any possible complexity.
+A successful IoT deployment typically results in a large number of connected devices around the world.
+At a global scale, the secret to IoT deployment success is eliminating any possible complexity.

 • activating and deactivating SIMs in real-time,